Facilitators

 PREREQUISITE DEFINITION

-An adoption facilitator for purposes of this opinion is defined as a business entity or individual that is not a licensed child placing agency that brings together adoptive parents and birth parents for a fee.
-Whether this facilitation is termed an “advertising service”, “facilitation service”, or “profile service”, is of no consequence.
-If the point of the service is to connect the family with a pregnant woman considering adoption, it is a facilitation service.
+An adoption facilitator for purposes of this opinion is defined as a business entity or individual, that is not a licensed child-placing agency in Tennessee or in the state where the business is located, that brings together adoptive parents and birth parents for a fee.
+Whether this facilitation is termed an “advertising service”, “facilitation service”, “profile service”, or “law center” is of no consequence.
+If the point of the service is to connect the family with a child or pregnant woman considering adoption for a fee, regardless of what the fee is called, it is a facilitation service.

 CONTROLLING STATUTES